brandon-sharpe/MTG-project/README.md

 The goal of this project is train a model to accurately predict and classify the color identity of a creature card based off of some of the attributes the card has.
 For the first itteration I will be focusing only on one color, but for future itterations I hope to somewhat accuratley preddict all color combinations.
 # Executive Summary
 <!-- Add a demo for your project -->
+- There are distinct words in the text that correlate to color

+- My SVC model provides 66.7% accuracy on unseen data.

+- SVC beats baseline which was was 21.48%

+- These models where run soley using the text column to provide an mvp, I am confident that adding power, toughness, converted mana cost, and creature type will provide a higher rate of accuracy for future iterations.